pabloinsente/sf_for_beh_ss/README.md

 - **maintainable**: easy to fix
 - **extensible**: easy to add extra functionality
 - **shareable**: others can clone my repo and run your script easily
-- **reliable**: you can trust your results (with appropiate testing)
+- **reliable**: you can trust your results (with appropriate testing)
 - **reproducible**: others can produce the same results given the same data and dependencies

 Of course, this is a minimal and very simple example.
 All the attributes that we mentioned (reusability, reproducibility, etc) are not a matter of all of nothing, but **guiding principles**.
-Our hope that **the practices and tools used in this tutorial contribute to get closer to such ideals**.
+Our hope that **the practices and tools used in this tutorial contribute to getting closer to such ideals**.

 ### 8. Resources to learn more

 Software development is an enormous field with a lot to offer to people doing computationally intensive research.
-In this tutorial the mantra was to provide guidance in a **minimal set of practices and tools**.
+In this tutorial, the mantra was to provide a **minimal set of practices and tools**.
 Below you can find a list of resources to learn more

 #### Virtual environments